Legacies Project Oral History: June Bennett

 Mary June Bennett was born in 1922 in Evanston, Illinois.
 She grew up in Ann Arbor and Birmingham, Michigan during the Prohibition Era.
 After attending the University of Michigan, she joined the Women Accepted for Volunteer Emergency Service (WAVES) and graduated from midshipman’s school at Smith College in 1944.
 She was photo editor of the U.S. Navy’s All Hands Magazine.
 She had three children with her first husband, Maxwell Matthews, and after their divorce she married Clyde “Buck” Bennett in 1967.
 She was a family therapist for 25 years.
 She passed away in 2016.

-June Bennett was interviewed by students from Skyline High School in Ann Arbor in 2008 as part of the Legacies Project.
+June Bennett was interviewed as part of an internship at Applied Safety and Ergonomics in Ann Arbor in 2008 as part of the Legacies Project.

 Legacies Project Oral History: June and Clyde Bennett